-Agriculture, forestry, and fisheries are major drivers of the economy in the Northern region, both in terms value-adding and employment.
-As the climate continues to change these industries need to continue to adapt and transform to ensure they are resilient to drought and other changes in climate.
+Agriculture, forestry, and fisheries are significant drivers of the economy in the North West region, both in terms of value-adding and employment.
+As the climate continues to change these industries need to continue to adapt and transform to ensure their systems are resilient to drought and other changes in climate.

-Climate change is already impacting on agriculture and the natural environment and communities on which it relies.
+Climate change is already impacting on agriculture and the environment and communities on which it relies.
 If communities can increase their adaptive capacity and resilience to future drought events, then it will also assist in increasing their resilience to other extreme events.
 It is important to note that more frequent, longer duration and severe droughts may reduce adaptive capacity.